GChernaya/CYTO7/README.md

 The purpose of this study is to identify potential predictors of allo-HSCT (allogeneic hematopoietic stem cell transplantation) outcomes based on the immunological characteristics of the donor’s peripheral blood.

 ### Objectives
-1.Preprocessing complex data
+1. Preprocessing complex data
-2.Descriptive statistics to describe donor & patient characteristics, HSCT procedure and its outcomes 3.Identification of outcomes and their potential predictors 4.Exploratory analysis:
+2. Descriptive statistics to describe donor & patient characteristics, HSCT procedure and its outcomes
+3. Identification of outcomes and their potential predictors
+4. Exploratory analysis:
-   -Identification of correlated variables (correlation analysis, clustering, principal component analysis) -Identification of associations (univariate regression analysis) 5.Assessment of the potential association between donor immunological characteristics and allogeneic HSCT outcomes 6.Development of a model including immunological and other characteristics to predict allogeneic HSCT outcomes 7.Model quality assessment (added predictive value)
+- Identification of correlated variables (correlation analysis, clustering, principal component analysis)
+- Identification of associations (univariate regression analysis)
+5. Assessment of the potential association between donor immunological characteristics and allogeneic HSCT outcomes
+6. Development of a model including immunological and other characteristics to predict allogeneic HSCT outcomes
+7. Model quality assessment (added predictive value)

 ### Result